Pandoroo Timer

 "There is virtue in work and there is virtue in rest.
 Use both and overlook neither."

-Average increase in daily output
+Reported increase in daily output for some users*

-Mental state after scheduled breaks
+Typical mental state after scheduled breaks

 Common Questions